 Backing up data in the cloud often falls to the information technology (IT) department.
 The ability to recover data in its last known good state is important for business continuity (BC).
-It can be easy to make a mistake in a SaaS application, such as Salesforce, so cloud-to-cloud backup is a critical availability element for companies that do business in the cloud.
+It can be easy to make a mistake in a SaaS application, so cloud-to-cloud backup is a critical availability element for companies that do business in the cloud.

 C2C backup offers a number of advantages over a SaaS vendor's native data protection:

 - It is more comprehensive, as it protects the user against many possible cases of data loss.